 - Partner with an insurance agent who is experienced in your industry.
 Each of the measures above has its own inherent risks.
 And, beyond growing and harvesting, there are countless other risks involved with packaging, distributing, transporting and serving wine.
 For example, as vineyards become more tech savvy and reliant on Web-based tools, cyber risk has emerged as an important risk to manage.

-With more than 20 years’ experience providing risk management solutions for the winery industry, Heffernan's Vintners & Growers Practice knows your challenges and your needs as well as anyone.
+With more than 20 years’ experience providing risk management solutions for the winery industry, Heffernan's specialty insurance for wineries, vineyards, growers knows your challenges and your needs as well as anyone.
 Contact us today to see how we can help you manage the unpredictable and protect your investment.